yuhsienchiang/dotfile/README.md

     <h1 align="center">Dotfile</h1>
 </div>

-This repo keeps as my personal dotfiles and helps me setup development environment quickly.
+This repo keeps my personal dotfiles and helps me setup development environment quickly.

 - You are welcome to fork this repo and use it.
 - The scripts and configs are crafted to fit my needs, beware that adjustments might be required to have it work on your device.